-Research Within Reach: Replacing envy with positive empathy at work
+Research Within Reach: Replacing envy with positive empathy in the workplace

 Recognising exceptional individuals in the workplace is important, but how can companies do it without making high performers the target of workplace envy?